 - Create a test list(s), Campaign(s), or records for testing purposes.

-- Create test Master List in Constant Contact.
+- Create a test Master List in Constant Contact.
 (This test Master List will be specified in Step 2 of the Sync Profile where you want your Salesforce records to be synced.)

 - Scheduling of a Sync Profile is available on Free and Paid plans.
 (Step 6)